zjunlp/Generative_KG_Construction_Papers/README.md

 Based on the review, we suggest promising research directions for the future.
 Our contributions are threefold: (1) We present a detailed, complete taxonomy for the generative KGC methods;
 (2) We provide a theoretical and empirical analysis of the generative KGC methods; (3) We propose several research directions that can be developed in the future.
-For more resources about knowledge graph construction, please check our tookit [DeepKE](https://github.com/zjunlp/DeepKE) and [PromptKG](https://github.com/zjunlp/PromptKG).
+For more resources about knowledge graph construction, please check our tookit [DeepKE](https://github.com/zjunlp/DeepKE).

 ## *👋 News!*
 - Congratulations!
 Our work has been accepted by the EMNLP2022 main conference.